SysLog Class

 The Syslog class implements a lightweight BSD syslog client as specified in RFC 3164 (User Datagram Protocol [UDP]), RFC 5425 (Secure Sockets Layer/Transport Layer Security [SSL/TLS]), and RFC 6587 (Transmission Control Protocol [TCP]).
 The class is used to send and receive BSD system network logging packets.

-The first step in using the Syslog class is to set LocalHost and LocalPort to the interface and port on which the host will be receiving syslog packets, and then set Active to True.
+The first step in using the Syslog class is to set LocalHost and LocalPort to the interface and port on which the host will be receiving syslog packets, and then call the Activate method.
 For each packet, the class will parse the headers and message and fire a PacketIn event.

 Property List